 At this point in the procedure Sundance was given a pain injection and monitored carefully by our nursing team.
 He went home the next day and eventually made a full recovery.
 He was lucky this time, and certainly used up more than one of his nine lives!

-To give you a better understanding we have some photos taken at necropsy of a diaphragmatic hernia on a pet that did not make it.
+To give you a better understanding of anatomy we have some photos taken at necropsy of a diaphragmatic hernia on a pet that did not make it.

-This thin, broad, and very strong muscle is the diaphragm.
+This thin, fan shaped, and very strong muscle is the diaphragm.
 The front side of this muscle is facing the abdomen.
-On the other side of this muscle is the thorax (chest).
+On the right side of this muscle is the thorax (chest).
 You can see the reddish colored liver at the bottom of the picture.

 This one has been torn at the bottom

 This liver has gone through a torn diaphragm and is now in the thorax.
 The vertical white line on the left is where the diaphragm was.
-To the right of this line is the thorax.
+To the left of this white line is the abdomen, where the liver normal resides.
+To the right of this line is the thorax, which now contains the liver, when it should not.

 When you pull the liver away you can see the heart and lungs